The person at the center of this case

 Remarks: Kim is a North Korean citizen last known to be in North Korea.
 Kim has traveled to Singapore and Russia in the past and has reported a date of birth in 1994.

-A federal arrest warrant was issued in the United States District Court, Central District of California, charging Kim Il with conspiracy to commit wire fraud, bank fraud, and computer fraud involving intrusions.
+A federal arrest warrant was issued for Kim Il in the United States District Court, Central District of California, charging him with conspiracy to commit wire fraud and bank fraud, and conspiracy to commit computer fraud.